kklkkj/kklee/README.md

 3. Drag and drop the zip file into the page.
 4. Open the `details` of the extension and disable `Allow access to file URLs`.

+Newer versions will have to be installed manually like this too.

 ---

+##### Ignore this if you just want to install the extension.
 ## Building

 1. Install the following:
     * [Node.js](https://nodejs.org/) (v16.3.0)
     * [Nim](https://nim-lang.org/) (v1.4.8)